Resources

 • Allergens β€” short codes like GLUT, MILK, SULF that flag what a dish actually contains.
 Displayed as amber warning badges with a "contains: gluten, milk, sulphites" caption.

-Both are managed in the same Settings page and appear automatically on quotes, chef dockets, event briefs, PDF menus, the driver run sheet, the consolidated item view, and online menus.
+Both are managed in the same Settings page and appear automatically on quotes, chef dockets, event briefs, PDF menus, the driver run sheet, the kitchen reports, and online menus.
+Kitchen paperwork can be an exception: each kind has a switch that keeps it off chef dockets and reports, covered under Keeping Them Off Kitchen Paperwork below.
 For background on why they're modelled separately, see our article Allergens: Flag What Each Menu Item Contains.

 Setting Up Dietary Codes